 Kratom is now also being sold at head shops, convenience stores, and online.

 Kratom impacts consumers within 5 to 10 minutes of consumption.
 The results may last for up to 2 to 5 hours, depending on the dosage.
 While it offers several benefits, the herb also has the potential of causing discomfort like nausea, vomiting, headaches, hallucinations, and respiratory problems.

 Taking into account these side effects, the FDA has stated concerns considering these anesthetic effects are similar to the withdrawal effects caused by other dangerous drugs.

 Making it a possibility that Kratom can potentially be abused, and results in dependency just like cocaine and heroin.

 The adverse effects of Kratom addiction on health

 According to the FDA and DEA, Kratom can be as addictive as opiates.
-It has been observed over the past few years that many Americans are struggling with a cycle of Kratom addiction and its setback.
-Using Kratom for a longer period can pose serious threats to your health.
+Over the past few years, many Americans are struggling with a cycle of Kratom addiction and its setback.
+Using Kratom for a more extended period can pose severe threats to your health.

 The possible Kratom effects on one’s health include:

 - Nausea and vomiting

 - Loss of appetite contributing to weight loss, and even anorexia